Asian Equities Jump, Safe Havens Slip As US-Iran Tensions Ease - UrduPoint

 Asian Equities Jump, Safe Havens Slip As US-Iran Tensions Ease

-Asian equities rallied and safe-haven assets such as gold and the yen retreated Thursday as investors breathed a sigh of relief that tensions between the US and Iran were easing
+Asian equities rallied and safe-haven assets including gold retreated Thursday as investors breathed a sigh of relief that tensions between the US and Iran were easing

-Hong Kong, (UrduPoint / Pakistan Point News - 9th Jan, 2020 ):Asian equities rallied and safe-haven assets such as gold and the yen retreated Thursday as investors breathed a sigh of relief that tensions between the US and Iran were easing.
+Hong Kong, (UrduPoint / Pakistan Point News - 9th Jan, 2020 ):Asian equities rallied and safe-haven assets including gold retreated Thursday as investors breathed a sigh of relief that tensions between the US and Iran were easing.

 Traders rushed back into regional markets, tracking a positive lead from Wall Street, after the two sides dialled down their rhetoric following days of heightened tensions caused by the US assassination of Iran's top general last week.